ThePhD/future_cxx/papers/source/C - typeof.md

 ## Corner cases: Variably-Modified Types and VLAs

 [Putting a normal or VLA-type computation results in an idempotent](https://godbolt.org/z/3hqr6x) type computation that simply yields that type in most implementations that support the feature.
-If the compiler supports Variable Length Arrays, then `__typeof` -- if it is similar to GCC, Clang, tcc, and others -- then it is already supported with these semantics.
+If the compiler supports Variable Length Arrays, then `__typeof` -- if it is similar to GCC, Clang, tcc, and others -- it is already supported with these semantics.
 These semantics also match how `sizeof` would behave (computing the expression or having an internal placeholder "VLA" type), so we propagate that same ability in an identical manner.

 Notably, this is how current implementations evaluate the semantics as well.
 Note that the standard claims that whether or not any computation done for Variably Modified Types -- with side effects -- is actually unspecified behavior, so there's no additional guarantees about the evaluation for such types.